 What travel restrictions are in place?

 The CDC is advising older adults and people with severe medical conditions such as heart, lung or kidney disease to “stay home as much as possible” and avoid crowds.
-It urges those people to “take actions to reduce your risk of exposure,” but it doesn’t specifically address flying.

 What is the status of Metro Transit service?